Providing a home for art, music & theatre community

 The efforts of Valhalla Tahoe and the U. S. Forest Service have brought life back to this once popular lakeside area.
 To date, several buildings have been rehabilitated and restored, but a great deal of work remains to be done.
+Cultural arts programs are housed in several structures on the site and bike paths wind between interpretive signs.
+Concerts and art exhibits are held throughout the summer at the Heller Estate, while tours and other actives are offered at the Pope Estate and Baldwin Museum.
+All of this varied activity attracts over 100,000 visitors to the Tallac Historic Site each year.

-Please consider joining us and supporting our mission by becoming a member.
+Please consider joining us and supporting our mission by becoming a Member.

 To preserve our unique lakefront historic estate while providing community and visitors quality cultural experiences and inviting them to participate in sustaining the site for future generations.

-- Seek more corporate sponsorships;
+- Seek more corporate sponsorships

-- Apply for historic preservation funding opportunities for which we are very competitive (Where else can you find such a breathtakingly beautiful historic site?); and
+- Apply for historic preservation funding opportunities for which we are very competitive

-- Apply for private foundation funding.
+- Apply for private foundation funding

 It has been said that the Tallac Site and our fantastic programs are one of the best-kept secrets at Lake Tahoe.
 We need to change that by reaching out to our friends and neighbors — our local community — to ensure that everyone can experience what we already know is true.
 There is fun to be had, friendships to be made and a wonderful cultural arts program to be experienced at the Tahoe Tallac Site.
-We have a wonderful opportunity to develop our skills as ambassadors and marketers, so let’s use it!

 Valhalla Tahoe is going green and you can help, too.
 We has an account at the South Tahoe Recycling Center.
 If you are interested in donating to Valhalla Tahoe and helping out the environment, this is a great way to do both.